Lodge your import entry

 Pre-clearance

-If you arranged clearance for your goods before you arrived in NZ, you can leave the airport with them.
+If you arranged clearance for your goods before you arrived in New Zealand, you can leave the airport with them.
 You will need your import delivery order or import delivery order number.

 You must submit an electronic lodgement – Customs brokers and freight forwarders can help you do this.